-An important challenge is addressed in this paper for developing efficient services selection algorithm with the optimization of both quality and energy consumption in the context of IOT services composition.
-In a large scale IOT environment, the composition of thousands of entities becomes a crucial issue.
+In recent years, Internet of Things (IoT) has received massive attention from research and industry.
+Integrating and composing smart objects functionalities or their services is required to create and promote more complex IoT applications with advanced featuresIn a large scale IOT environment, but the composition of thousands of entities becomes a crucial issue.
 In this paper, an EQSA algorithm is proposed for service composition.
 The proposed selection approach consists in the quality of the services in view of the satisfaction of the user through the use of a lexicographical optimization technique.
 In order to increase the energy conservation without decreasing the user's preferences, a most suitable service is selected among the pre candidate service ones are then Selected using the concept of relative dominance of services in the sense of Pareto.
 The relative dominance concept mainly depends on the energy profile and QoS attributes and users preferences.

-Keywords: EQSA algorithm, IOT, QoS
+Keywords : Internet of Things, EQSA, QoS